Giovo17/giovo17.github.io/README.md

-# Hi, I'm Fred
+# Hi, I'm Giovanni
-I’m a Research Scientist, and this is my Jekyll website.
+I’m a Data Science student in Catania, and this will be my website, stay tuned.

-Run with  `npm run start`